cfluke/allskyVR/docs/source/welcome.rst

 The Quickstart versions works on Linux and MacOSX operating systems.
 It requires a C compiler (gcc or cc).

 1. Navigate to the Github repository: https://github.com/cfluke/allskyVR
 2. Select *Clone or download*, then downland and expand the ZIP file
-3. Change into the *allskyVR* directory and execute the deploy script from the command line:
+3. Change into the *allskyVR* directory and ensure that permissions are set correctly on the scripts:

+    chmod 744 *.csh

+4. Execute the deploy script from the command line:

     deploy.csh

-4. Create the sample VR environment:
+5. Create the sample VR environment:

     allskyVR -i exoplanets.csv -f format.txt

-5. Transfer the export directory, *VR-allsky*, to a web server (see Troubleshooting section below)
+6. Transfer the export directory, *VR-allsky*, to a web server (see Troubleshooting section below)
-6. Open your web browser, navigate to the export directory, and view *index.html*
+7. Open your web browser, navigate to the export directory, and view *index.html*

 You are now ready to explore your all-sky data with your personal head-mounted display.